The greatest gift of all: The story of the 4th WisemanPosted on Dec 17, 2021

 Artaban set out on his journey to meet his companions but was delayed as he stopped, in a single act of human love, to help a dying man.
 The delay meant his companions left without him.
 He sold his sapphire to buy provisions for the journey he would now undertake alone.

 On arrival in Bethlehem, he was told by a young mother that the Holy Family had already left.
 The soldiers of King Herod were killing the male children who might threaten his position.

 Artaban used his ruby to agree with the soldiers’ captain to bypass her house.

 Artaban wandered for 33 years seeking Jesus.
 Now an old man he arrived in Jerusalem at the time of Jesus’ crucifixion.

 Artaban believed this was the person he had sought all his life and he would offer his pearl as a ransom to stop Jesus’ death.

 However, he stops to rescue a young woman being sold into slavery.
 In a true deed of love, he hands over his pearl.

 His journey had ended.
-His treasures accepted.
+His treasures were accepted.
 The 4th Wise Man had found the King.

 Have a brilliant Christmas!

 P.S.
+Still looking for presents?
 Why not have a look in our Magi Rose shop?